azurerm¶

 Defaults to

-then this must beStatic
+Standardthen this must beStatic.

-Example /etc/salt/cloud.providers
+Example /etc/salt/cloud.providers or

-/etc/salt/cloud.providers.d/azure.conf
+/etc/salt/cloud.providers.d/azure.conf configuration:

 my-azure-config with username and password: